 - Offer your product or service.

-Now that we have seen what a sales process is and how it differs from a sales methodology, let’s take a look at how any company can come up with their own standardized version:
+Now that we have seen what a sales process is and how it differs from a sales methodology, let’s take a look at how any company can come up with its own standardised version:

 1. Observe your sales representatives: